sylphenix/sff/README.md

 - Batch file and directory creation
 - Batch rename
 - Multi-tab support, cross-directory selection
-- Extract, list, create archives
+- Extract and create archives
 - ... and more!